 At about this time he began collecting records and by the mid 90’s he discovered an underground club called Filter that opened his audio senses even more.
 A couple of tiny record stores namely Synestheasia & Octave records in Prahran became a weekly pilgrimage to pick up records from Basic Channel, Profan, interr-ference etc. In 1996 he purchased his first pair of turntables and set up a small boutique label called Dialect records.
 In 1998 Sharul moved to Tasmania to further his education and started a small avant-garde club in the city of Hobart at Salamanca square.
 In 2000 he returned to Melbourne and continued working in the hospitality industry.
-During this time he ran a boutique speak easy bar in the heart of Melbourne.
-He also was responsible for working with the Melbourne City Council and set up various club based events.
-Over the years his record collection grew and so did his musical knowledge.
-Sharul studied the history of his famous musical heroes and began a quest to find the sonic differences between the countries and its region.
-Places such Cologne, Frankfurt, Michigan and New York became topics of hours of countless research in what gave these areas it’s signature sound.
+During this time he ran a boutique speakeasy bar in Melbourne.
+He studied the history of his infamous musical heroes and began a quest to find the sonic differences between the countries and its region.
+Learning how sound can be shaped and sculpted in leading into interesting results became the objective.

-In 2008 he bought his first piece of electronic kit and learned the beginnings of producing.
-In 2011 he fell in love with modular synthesis.
+In 2008 he bought his first piece of electronic kit namely the RM1x and learned the beginnings of creating and producing.
+In 2011 he fell in love with modular synthesis…

-JackFruit recordings is platform that houses and releases works by SubMission, R&D, A&A and various guests.
+JackFruit recordings is platform that houses and releases works by SubMission, R&D and various guests from time to time.